Live with clarity, creativity, courage, and connection.

 I can help you learn to prioritize your own peace so that you have the energy to take care of yourself, help others, and be your best self.
 In that sense, therapy is a gift you give not only to yourself but to those you love most.

-I am now accepting clients for in-person individual therapy at RiverStone Wellness Center and Copper Well Retreat, both located in Little Rock, Arkansas.
+I am now accepting clients for individual therapy at RiverStone Wellness Center in Little Rock, Arkansas, for both in-person and telehealth appointments.

 Contact me for more information – and I’ll post updates here as they become available.